Managerial prerogative

-Managerial prerogatives are also referred to as the functions and rights of management, is considered as the discretion of the employer or manager on how to manage its business, not bound by collective bargaining.
-It is a term that easily leads to widespread misunderstanding.
-Different circles have different interpretations of this term.
-When it is used in the trade unions circles, is perceived as a user's support for unilateral management power and can cause protests.When used by the management circle, It is considered as exclusive right and control right without interference.
-Managerial prerogatives give employers or managers the power to control the direction in which their businesses are heading.
-Employees basically do not have this power.
+Managerial prerogatives, also described as the functions and rights of management, represent the scope of business managers' unilateral authority to conduct their business, unhindered by interference by employees, trade unions or the law.
+In the context of trade unions, a reference to managerial prerogatives may be used to describe unilateral management power.
+When used by management, it generally references an exclusive right and control right without interference.

 Managerial prerogative content

 Managerial prerogative is that employers and managers can freely supervise according to their own judgments.
 Its effective exercise includes recruitment, employment, job distribution, job supervision, working methods, working hours, employee rules and regulations, employee supervision, employee transfer, employee sanctions, layoffs, employee dismissals, employee recalls, and other employment matters.
 Its limitation lies in the policies, rules and regulations of different countries so that managerial prerogative must be fair and reasonable.

 Manager's right to manage

 The rights of managers include abiding by professional ethics, complying with company regulations and industry laws, communicating organizational values, setting goals, implementing strategies, and conducting risk management.
 For employees, managers have the right to manage recruitment, performance evaluation, task allocation, punishment, dismissal.
 Managers are also responsible for providing a safe and healthy workplace for employees, actively communicating with employees, ensuring that employees are treated fairly, and providing training and professional development opportunities for employees.